 Chances are if you’ve stayed in a hotel recently you’ve noticed that little card on the vanity counter.
 You know, the one where the hotel preys on your sense of environmental responsibility in an effort to get you to reuse your towels instead of sending them to the laundry.
 Ever think about why you did or didn’t choose to comply with their request?
 The authors of the book Yes!
-50 Scientifically Proven Ways to Be Persuasive conducted an experiment and found that they could get 45% more people to reuse their towels by simply tweaking the verbiage on those cards.
+50 Scientifically Proven Ways to Be Persuasive (one of my top sales reads) conducted an experiment and found that they could get 45% more people to reuse their towels by simply tweaking the verbiage on those cards.
 Noted author, Simon Sinek, conducted a similar experiment, changing the words on a New York panhandler’s sign, in turn increasing its impact five-fold!

 As it turns out, the art of persuasion isn’t strictly reserved for clever Jedi, looking to elude droid-seeking Storm Troopers on Tatooine.
 Words and concepts when used in just the right way are more powerful than we think, and in a world full of distractions and conflicting priorities where competing for our customer’s attention has never been harder, mastering some of these tactics is critical for today’s sales professional.
-Here are three scientifically proven communication tactics that both the strong and weak-willed will be powerless to resist!
+Here are three scientifically-proven communication and persuasive tactics that both the strong and weak-willed will be powerless to resist!

 1. Summon the most powerful word in sales